TeknoVenus/SampleThunderPlugin/SamplePlugin/README.md

 This config file is converted into a JSON file during configure time.

+:warning: This config format is being replaced by a new Python-based generator in R4 and beyond.
+This config file is kept around for older platforms not using this new generator

+### `SamplePlugin.conf.in`
+Configuration for the plugin in the new python-based config format.

+The settings are the same as those configured in the old-format `.config` file

 ### `SamplePluginConfiguration.h`
 A JSON object that represents the custom configuration for this plugin.